-Note: College credit may be awarded for the Certified Executive Chef or Certified Pastry Chef designation awarded by the American Culinary Federation.
+- Students are required to meet computer competency during the first 30 hours of coursework.
+In this program MGMT 1100 Business Computer Applications is required to satisfy computer competency and must be taken during the first 30 - Developmental education courses must be taken every semester until completed. - College credit may be given for the Certified Executive Chef or Certified Pastry Chef designation awarded by the American Culinary Federation.
 See a faculty advisor for additional information.